Senate Democrats signal hope for bipartisan Trump impeachment trial

 One of the impeachment managers, Rep. Ted Lieu (D-Calif.), on Thursday declined to detail Democrats’ plans for the upcoming trial, including which witnesses they might call.

-“I’m a former prosecutor, and the first thing I want to say is, we don’t discuss trial strategy in public,” Lieu, who is also a co-author of the article of impeachment, said on MSNBC Thursday.
+“I’m a former prosecutor, and the first thing I want to say is: We don’t discuss trial strategy in public,” Lieu, who is also a co-author of the article of impeachment, said Thursday on MSNBC.

 Some Senate Democrats suggested that the proceedings could be much shorter than last year’s trial, which lasted 21 days and ended with Trump’s acquittal.